dobrakmato/rpbuild/README.md

 ### Xml configuration

 The best way to make configuration file for your build is to use XML configuration.
 Create file with name `rpbuild.xml` in folder with resource pack or use `rpbuild.jar create` command to generate one for you.
 The file is self-explaining.
-Look at the example here:
+Look at the example below.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>